Office Properties Income Trust: $2.4B Office REIT Chapter 11

 | March 2029 Notes | $300.0 million | 9.000% | March 2029 | 17 properties |

-The collateral allocation across 90 properties (with some overlap between facilities) meant that virtually every significant asset in OPI's portfolio was pledged to one or more secured lenders.
+The collateral allocation across 90 properties (with some overlap between facilities) meant that virtually every asset in OPI's portfolio was pledged to one or more secured lenders.
 This encumbrance left the company with limited flexibility to raise incremental financing or selectively dispose of assets outside of a comprehensive restructuring.

-Unsecured and Other Obligations
+Unsecured and Other Obligations.

 | Category | Amount | Notes |